bowen-upenn/Agent_Rationality/README.md

 Agent Hospital: A Simulacrum of Hospital with Evolvable Medical Agents [Paper](https://arxiv.org/pdf/2405.02957)

 ## Multi-Modal Foundation Models
+As a picture is worth a thousand words, multi-modal approaches aim to improve the information grounding across various channels like language and vision.
+By incorporating multi-modal agents, multi-agent systems can greatly expand their capabilities, enabling a richer, more accurate, and contextually aware interpretation of environment.
+MMFMs are also particularly adept at promoting invariance by processing multi-modal data in an unified representation.
+Specifically, their large-scale cross-modal pretraining stage seamlessly tokenizes both vision and language inputs into a joint hidden embedding space, learning cross-modal correlations through a data-driven approach.

+Generating output texts from input images requires only a single inference pass, which is quick and straightforward, aligning closely with the [System 1 process](https://en.wikipedia.org/wiki/Dual_process_theory) of fast and automatic thinking.
+RLHF and visual instruction-tuning enable more multi-round human-agent interactions and collaborations with other agents.
+This opens the possibility of subsequent research on the [System 2 process](https://en.wikipedia.org/wiki/Dual_process_theory) in MMFMs.

 **CLIP: Learning transferable visual models from natural language supervision** [Paper](https://arxiv.org/abs/2103.00020) [Code](https://github.com/openai/CLIP) \
 **iNLG: Imagination-guided open-ended text generation** [Paper](https://arxiv.org/abs/2210.03765) [Code](https://github.com/VegB/iNLG) \
 **BLIP-2: Bootstrapping language-image pre-training with frozen image encoders and large language models** [Paper](https://arxiv.org/abs/2301.12597) [Code](https://github.com/salesforce/BLIP) \